CX4712 NAS Build

 Introduction

-I will call this a midlife crisis, because even though it makes no sense I transferred my server again into a new case... a rack case... but wait did you not just switch from a rack case to a tower case because it makes life so much easier... yeah.
+I will call this a midlife crisis because, even though it makes no sense, I transferred my server again into a new case... a rack case.
+But wait, didn't you just switch from a rack case to a tower case because it makes life so much easier?
+Yeah.

 Hardware